 How we can be coordinated in creating a sisterhood and be strategic about creating influence for impactful change?

-Leah, whose research investigates gender and its intersection to inequalities, technologies and policies, pointed out that there is a critical role for men to play.
+Leah, who’s research investigates gender and its intersection to inequalities, technologies and policies, pointed out that there is a critical role for men to play.
 She encourages men to share their power of influence and open up the space for women to step in.
-“For women to ascend, some people are going to have to step out”, she said.
+“For women to ascend, some people are gonna have to step out”, she said.

-How do we initiate a change through a bottom-up approach?
+How do we initiatie a change through a bottom-up approach?

-Some of the the practical advice given by our panelists included:
+Some of the the practical advice given by our panelists include:

-- Articulate your intention and purpose clearly and concisely
+- Articulate our intention and purpose clearly and concisely

 - Find like-minded individuals to evolve the idea and focus on influencing the domain where we have control